 First there were some plums perilously close to going mouldy in the fruit bowl.
 They nearly became a crumble, then I started thinking about cake.
 (That happens quite a lot).
 So here’s what happened next.
 Juicy, over-ripe plums arranged in a pretty pattern over a lusciously lemony polenta and almond cake.
 Perfect with a cup of tea and a sit down on a Saturday afternoon, or just as good as a dinner party dessert with a scoop of ice-cream (dairy-free or not, whatever floats your boat).

-I’ve made this a vegan recipe, but have included in brackets where you can substitute in butter and eggs if you prefer.
+I’ve made this a vegan recipe, but you can substitute in butter and eggs if you prefer.
 One day I’ll try making one of each, and do a blindfolded taste test.
 (Purely as an excuse to eat twice as much cake, you understand).

 - For the plum topping: